The Bankrate promise

 As with most of the other expenses related to homeownership, a Realtor’s fee isn’t paid until the sale closes.
-You’ll encounter plenty of other closing costs, too, from taxes to legal fees, so it will blend into the landscape of checks you’re making out.
+You’ll encounter plenty of other closing costs, too, from taxes to legal fees, so it will blend into the landscape of checks you’re writing.

 Overall, the national average Realtor commission in 2022 was 5.37 percent, according to data from Clever, an online real estate agent network.
 In most states, the commission ranged between 5 and 6 percent.
 But in states like California and Massachusetts, where expensive properties abound, the commission was typically under 5 percent.

 *Due to insufficient data, commission rates in these states were inferred from regional averages.